“A jury consists of twelve persons chosen to decide who has the better lawyer.”

 Get a trial lawyer that’s been there before.

 A lot of lawyers call themselves “litigators” or “trial lawyers.”
 Ask them how many cases they have actually tried.

-[ask LEGAL] has experience taking trials to judgment before judges and juries across North Carolina.
+The Lord Law Firm has experience taking trials to judgment before judges and juries across North Carolina.